 Hamad International Airport in Doha serves many destinations across the world.
 With Qatar being a relatively small country and 4 of the venues in Doha, travel should be relatively easy.
 Further travel information of getting to matches will be available closer to the time.

-Thinking of going to Qatar?
+Thinking of flying to Qatar?
 Search & book your flights through Skyscanner here.

-Ticket information has not yet been released for the 2022 World Cup.
-Based on the 2018 World Cup, it is likely tickets will be on sale approximately 9 months before the competition in three phases.
+Tickets for the 2022 World Cup will be on the official website.
+Based on the 2018 tournament, it is likely tickets will be on sale approximately 9 months before the tournament in three phases.

 |2018||Russia||France||4 - 2||Croatia|